-The School of Information and the Ford School of Public Policy offer a dual degree program, leading to the Master of Science in Information (MIS) and the Master of Public Policy (MPP) degrees.
-The program is arranged so that all requirements for both degrees can be completed in three years.
+The School of Information and the Gerald R. Ford School of Public Policy offer a dual degree program, leading to the Master of Science in Information (MSI) and Master of Public Policy (MPP) degrees.

 Course of Study

+The program is arranged so that all requirements for both degrees can be completed in three years.
 Students admitted to the combined program are required to complete the first year courses in one school during the first year and to complete the first year courses at the other school in the second year.
 Students may be granted some flexibility in course selection between schools and may begin the program at either school.
-During the third year of the program, students are permitted to elect courses in either school and are generally not restricted in their choices beyond fulfilling the required course work.
-Each school will apply its own deferred admission standards to students who elect to take the first year at the other school.
-Students enrolled in either program can apply to the other during the first year of study, but not later.
+During the third year of the program, students are permitted to elect courses in either school.

 Students must file separate applications to and be admitted by both schools.
 An application fee must accompany each application.
 Interest in the dual degree program should be indicated on the application form.
 Current students who are applying to a secondary program should use the Rackham Dual Degree Application.